Operating VS Capital Leasing

 Asset Ownership

-For businesses that want to eventually own their fleet, capital leasing provides a pathway to ownership with the option to purchase the asset at the end of the lease term.
-This can be advantageous for companies that have long-term asset needs and prefer the stability of owning their equipment.
+For businesses that eventually want to own their fleet, capital leasing provides a pathway to ownership, with the option to purchase the asset at the end of the lease term.
+This can be advantageous for companies with long-term asset needs and who prefer the stability of owning their equipment.
 However, this may increase the chance of a unforseen mechanical repair.
-Cycling vehicles before encountering these expenses is always recommended.
+Cycling before encountering these expenses is always recommended.

 Ownership can also lead to higher asset value on the balance sheet, which might be beneficial for financial reporting and borrowing capacity.
 Additionally, owning assets outright can provide collateral for future loans or financing needs.